• Overview

 -gene-name Set annatated gene as bed name (column 4).

--up [1000] Annotate intergenic regions at downstream of gene.
+-up [1000] Annotate intergenic regions at upstream of gene.

 Output format :